MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Invoke-MgBetaBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision.md

 ## SYNOPSIS
 Enables reviewers to review all accessReviewInstanceDecisionItem objects in batches by using **principalId**, **resourceId**, or neither.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision](/powershell/module/Microsoft.Graph.Identity.Governance/Invoke-MgBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision?view=graph-powershell-1.0)

 ## SYNTAX

 ### BatchExpanded (Default)